 Dear Parent & Player

-Welcome to a new season at Chipping Norton Rugby Union Football Club.
-We are accredited with the RFU and have signed up to England Rugby’s Old Mutual Wealth Kids first rugby which puts children at the heart of the sport and encourage fun, confidence and champions rugby’s core values of:-
+Welcome to a new season at Chipping Norton Rugby Union Football Club which starts on Sunday 5th September 2021.
+We are accredited with the RFU and have signed up to England Rugby’s Quilter Kids rugby which puts children at the heart of the sport and encourage fun, confidence and champions rugby’s core values of:-

 Teamwork, Respect, Enjoyment, Discipline and Sportsmanship For more info. visit:-

 For those of you not familiar with the club as yet, Chipping Norton RUFC was formed in 1978 and has grown to over 400 members, attracting players from the town and all the local villages and beyond.
 We pride ourselves on being an all inclusive club.
 There is a position for every size, shape and ability in rugby and we welcome all-comers.
 Social members too, our clubhouse has great facilities, its warm, welcoming and has free Wi-fi and great coffee.